Wenminggong/gnss_navigation/assignment_1/README.md

         <div style="color:orange; border-bottom: 1px solid #d9d9d9;
         display: inline-block;
         color: #999;
-        padding: 2px;">Figure 16.
+        padding: 2px;">Figure 14.
 Estimated positions, velocities, and positioning errors via EKF in the urban environment.</div>
     </center>
-* Figure 17 and Figure 18 show the positioning results using WLS and EKF in the opensky and urban, respectively.
-In the ideal environment (i.e., opensky, shown in Figure 17), the precision of estimated positions from EKF is higher than that from WLS, while in the urban environment (see Figure 18), there are no significantly difference between this two algorithms.
+* Figure 15 and Figure 16 show the positioning results using WLS and EKF in the opensky and urban, respectively.
+In the ideal environment (i.e., opensky, shown in Figure 15), the precision of estimated positions from EKF is higher than that from WLS, while in the urban environment (see Figure 16), there are no significantly difference between these two algorithms.
     <center>
         <img style="border-radius: 0.3em;
         box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"